CaioValcazara/AWS-Lambda/README.md

 ## 1) Create a S3 bucket:

-  Process:
+  **Process:**

-  -> Access Amazon S3
+  1. Access Amazon S3
-  -> Create Bucket
+  2. Create Bucket
-  -> Give the bucket a name
+  3. Give the bucket a name
-  -> Leave the default settings for now.
+  4. Leave the default settings for now.

   This step creates a bucket on S3 which will be used to store objects that will be notify when injested.

 ## 2) Manage Roles on IAM (Identity Access Management) to access to S3 and SES:

-  Process:
+  **Process:**
-  -> Access IAM
+  1. Access IAM
-  -> Roles
+  2. Roles
-  -> Create Role
+  3. Create Role
-  -> Select AWS Service
+  4. Select AWS Service
-  -> On the use case menu, select Lambda
+  5. On the use case menu, select Lambda
-  -> Next
+  6. Next
-  -> Filter and select the AmazonS3FullAccess, AmazonSESFullAccess and CloudWatchFullAccess.
+  7. Filter and select the AmazonS3FullAccess, AmazonSESFullAccess and CloudWatchFullAccess.

   ![AWS-Lambda-S3-flow](https://aws-bucket-caio.s3.sa-east-1.amazonaws.com/IAM_Role_Lambda.png)